umarhunter/database-analysis-toolkit/README.md

 ### Setting Up the Environment

-To create the Conda environment with all necessary dependencies, use the following command:
+To create the Conda environment with all necessary dependencies, navigate to the appropriate OS-specific directory run the following command:

 ```bash
 conda env create -f environment.yml